Division of Student Affairs > Gender Equity > Rights and Options for Survivors

 When you tell the director of Gender Equity (Title IX coordinator) or another university employee about a sexual violence incident, you have the right to expect the university to take appropriate steps to respond to what happened promptly and equitably.
 In all cases, we strongly encourage individuals to report sexual violence directly to the director of Gender Equity.

 Yes, university policies prohibit retaliation against a person who:

 No officer, employee or agent of the university shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising his/her rights or responsibilities.
 Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to employment or education.
 Retaliation, if proven, is a violation of university policies and may result in discipline, up to and including termination of employment or expulsion from the university.

 The university has policies and processes in place to respond to reports of sexual and relationship violence.
-The Title IX Coordinator will inform you prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response.
+The director of Gender Equity (Title IX coordinator) will inform you prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response.

 The university will not require you to participate in any investigation or disciplinary proceeding if you do not wish to participate.
 A survivor may serve as the complainant or as a witness in the investigation and Student Conduct Process.
 DePaul prohibits retaliation against anyone raising complaints or participating in a process related to Title IX.

 The university has procedures that provide for a campus investigation of reports of sexual violence.
-Your campus Title IX Coordinator can explain these procedures in detail and you can refer to them here.
+Your campus director of Gender Equity (Title IX coordinator) can explain these procedures in detail and you can refer to them here.